 Many options are available for tooth fillings, all have pros and cons.
 Types of fillings include gold, silver amalgams and tooth-colored composite materials.

-Amalgam fillings have been used by dentists for more than a century, it is the most researched material used for filling cavities.
-Amalgam fillings are strong and are therefore ideal for filling cavities in the posterior of the mouth, most commonly, molars.
+Amalgam fillings which are rarely used now, have been used by dentists for more than a century.
 They are made of a combination of several metallic elements, amalgam fillings can be noticeable when you laugh, smile or open your mouth.
-They are the lease expensive of all cavity-filling materials.
+They are the least expensive of all cavity-filling materials.

 Composite Fillings sometimes referred to filled resins, these fillings feature a combination of glass or quarts filler and can be made to match the color of your tooth.
 Composite fillings are also fairly durable and are ideal for small to mid-size restorations in areas of your mouth that perform moderate chewing.

 Many patients also want to replace silver-colored amalgam fillings containing mercury because concerns have been raised about their potential impact on long-term health.
-Los Angeles dentist Dr. Elyassi and his team remove amalgam fillings safely and substituting a non-toxic resin composite filling.
+Los Angeles dentist Dr. Elyassi and his team at Wilshire Smile Studio remove amalgam fillings safely and substituting a non-toxic resin composite filling.

-Tooth-colored are more attractive, has fluoride to prevent further decay, and the resin (a type of plastic) strengthens the tooth.
-Replacements require a mold to be taken and sent to a top dental lab to design an exact fit (requiring a second visit to finalize).
+Tooth-colored are more attractive, some have fluoride to prevent further decay, and the resin (a type of plastic) strengthens the tooth.
+Replacements of larger fillings require a mold to be taken and sent to a top dental lab to design an exact fit (requiring a second visit to finalize).

-Ceramic Fillings are usually made of porcelain and are tooth colored and may less likely to stain over the composite filling.
+Porcelain Restorations are tooth-colored and may less likely to stain over the composite filling.

-Glass Ionomer fillings are a blend of acrylic and glass to create a cavity filling that releases fluoride to help protect the teeth, these fillings are the most commonly used restoration at Wilshire Dental Studio.
+Glass Ionomer fillings are a blend of acrylic and glass to create a cavity filling that releases fluoride to help protect the teeth.